feliperiosg/STORM2/README.md

 ### Improvements over STORM 1.0

 - Modelling of storm intensity and duration follows a (bi-variate) Gaussian copula framework.
-- Modelling of such Intensity-Duration copulas can be applied at different elevation bands/ranges within the catchment.
+- Modelling of such Intensity-Duration copulas can be applied at different elevation bands/ranges within the catchment, to account for orographic characteristics influencing precipitation.
+- Updated radial decay-rate model for rainfall intensity to incorporate potential, but unrecorded, maximum storm intensities.
-- Modelling of storm's starting day-of-year (DOY), and time-of-day (TOD) follows a Circular Statistics approach (i.e., mixture of von Mises PDFs).
+- Modelling of storm starting day-of-year (DOY) and time-of-day (TOD) follows a Circular Statistics approach (i.e., mixture of von Mises PDFs).
+- Pre-processing module to construct all necessary PDFs from gauge data.
 - Output compressed into (geo-referenced) NetCDF files, readily available for visualization (e.g., via [Panoply](https://www.giss.nasa.gov/tools/panoply/)).
-- Pre-processing module to construct all necessary PDFs from gauge data.

 ## HOW TO RUN STORM 2